-How has the Process operated until now?
+How has the Referrals Process operated?

-Harper MacLeod LLP and the charity Sporting Equals began examining the allegations.
+Harper MacLeod LLP, Bishop Lloyd and Jackson Solicitors and the charity Sporting Equals began examining the allegations.
 This part of the process has had overall oversight from sportscotland.

-Up to this point, the process has involved examining the various allegations made, through investigation meetings with complainants, witnesses and those complained against.
-Support for complainants has been provided by Running Out Racism.
-Once all involved have given evidence and stated their points of view, cases are then passed on to Cricket Scotland for analysis, with recommendations of further action or sanctions, where appropriate.
+The process has involved examining the various allegations made, through investigation meetings with complainants, witnesses, and respondents.
+Support for complainants has been provided, where appropriate, by Running Out Racism.
+Support for respondents has also been provided.

+Once all involved have given evidence and stated their points of view, cases have then been passed on to Cricket Scotland's Board for analysis, with recommendations of further action or sanctions, where appropriate.